SFTtech/openage/doc/reverse_engineering/networking/01-general.md

 0x53    | Sync
 0x5a    | Lobby

 All packets with command `0x3e` have a second "command byte" after the header that represents the command a player has given ingame.
 To avoid confusion, we will call all player-issued commands "actions" and reserve the term "commands" for the actual network commands seen above.
 To align with this, the identifier for a player's action will be called "action byte".
-31 of these can be found in network packets.
+34 of these can be found in network packets.

 Action | Purpose
 -------|------------
-0x00   | Several Actions (Attacking, Resource gathering, Boarding Transport Ship) 0x0b   | Resign
+0x00   | Primary Action (Attacking, Resource gathering, Boarding Transport Ship) 0x01   | Stop
-0x01   | Stop
-0x02   | Move (AI) ? -- TODO
+0x02   | Primary Action (AI)
 0x03   | Move
+0x0a   | Move (AI)
+0x0b   | Resign
 0x10   | Set waypoint
 0x12   | Stance
 0x13   | Guard
 0x14   | Follow
 0x15   | Patrol
 0x17   | Formation
-0x1b   | Save & Exit -- TODO
+0x1b   | Save & Exit
-0x1f   | Attack move (AI) -- TODO
+0x1f   | Coordinated Move (AI)
 0x64   | Train unit (AI)
 0x65   | Research
 0x66   | Build